 Qualified applicants who missed last year's deadline may also sign up on or before December 31st and still get a reduction on last year's taxes payable this year.

 I know I receive the Homestead Exemption on my taxes.
 Do I need to reapply every year?

 Current Homestead Exemption recipients do not need to reapply or do anything unless they have moved or had some change in their status.

 I own the home where I reside and I am permanently and totally disabled.
 What do I need to do to sign up for the Homestead Exemption?

 Disabled applicants may attach a disability status form from a state or federal agency to the application.

 Disabled applicants may complete the Certificate of Disability found on the back of the Homestead Exemption application form.
 A doctor or psychologist must certify that the applicant is totally and permanently disabled.

-I lost my spouse who was 65.
-I, the surviving spouse, am 59 (less than 65 years of age).
+I lost my spouse who was 65 and receiving the homestead exemption.
 Can I continue to receive the Homestead Exemption on the home that we shared?

 The surviving spouse of a person who was receiving the previous Homestead Exemption by reason of age or disability at the time of death can continue to receive the benefit, if the surviving spouse was at least 59 years of age on the date of the death of the deceased spouse.